gplsek/vibe.com/sites/all/modules/imagecache_profiles/README.txt

     - set picture minimum height in pixels: 200
       - To prevent upscaling, these dimensions should be the dimensions of your largest preset.
     - save configuration

+WARNING!
+Do not use numeric identifiers for ImageCache presets!